Mogehs/mascotas-backend/ReadMe/PET_API_DOCUMENTATION.md

 **POST** `/pets`

-Get all pets belonging to a specific user.
+Get all pets belonging to a specific user with QR codes and dog match preferences.

 #### Request Body